 Deborah Berke, FAIA, LEED AP is an architect, educator, and the Dean of the Yale School of Architecture.
 She has been a Professor (adjunct) at Yale since 1988.
 In 2012, she was the inaugural recipient of the Berkeley-Rupp Prize at the University of California at Berkeley, which is given to an architect who has advanced the position of women in the profession and whose work emphasizes a commitment to sustainability and the community.
 In 2022, she received the AIA/ACSA Topaz Medallion, the highest honor in architectural education that reflects the recipient’s commitment to service to the profession, academy, and society.

 She is a board member of the James Howell Foundation, a member of the board of directors of Yaddo, and advisor to the Norman Foster Foundation.
 She was a founder and vice president of DesignNYC, a founding trustee of the Design Trust for Public Space, a trustee of the National Building Museum, chair of the board of advisors of the Buell Center for the Study of American Architecture at Columbia University, a trustee of the Brearley School, and vice president of the AIA New York Chapter.
 She currently serves as a member of the Pritzker Architecture Prize jury.

-Deborah is a graduate of the Rhode Island School of Design and The City University of New York.
+Deborah is a graduate of the Rhode Island School of Design and The City College of New York.
 In 2005, she was awarded an Honorary Doctorate of Fine Arts from the Rhode Island School of Design.
 In 2017, her firm received the National Design Award from the Cooper Hewitt, Smithsonian Design Museum.
 In 2022, she was inducted into the American Academy of Arts and Letters.

 BArch, Rhode Island School of Design